grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 What's new content should address changes that have some kind of material impact on the user experience.

-- Include changes that _affect customers_, whether they are new features to try out or important, long-requested bug fixes.
+- Include changes that _affect customers_, whether they're new features to try out or important, long-requested bug fixes.
   - Most visualization changes and most additions to the UI should be in the What's new document, even when they seem small.
 - Almost every change or addition associated with Prometheus and Loki is of interest, too.
 - What's new content should also include changes that require customers to do something, like change their API keys to Service Accounts, or stop using a deprecated API or plugin.
-- A What's new doc should include announcements—things for customers to notice and try out.
+- A What's new page should include announcements —- things for customers to notice and try out.
   These could also be notable community contributions to thank a contributor.

-When in doubt, ask your nearest PM or EM.
+When in doubt, ask your nearest Product Manager (PM) or Engineering Manager (EM).
 Err on the side of _yes, put it in What's new_.

 ### Examples of what to include in What's new

 - A new Transformation: [Partition by values](/docs/grafana/latest/whatsnew/whats-new-in-v9-3/#new-transformation-partition-by-values).
-  - This is one of many transformations, but it is brand-new functionality that a user might not notice if they didn't read the What's new document.
+  - This is one of many transformations, but it's also brand-new functionality that a user might not notice if they didn't read the What's new document.
     What's new is also a low-effort place to describe some nice use cases and examples for the feature so that users adopt it.
 - The new [Candlestick visualization](/docs/grafana/latest/whatsnew/whats-new-in-v8-3/#candlestick-panel-beta).
   - This was a beta feature, but still listed in What's new to get the word out and encourage users to try it.